SachCZ/trace/README.md

 a **c++ compiler** of your choice that supports **C++14**.
 The project is mainly developed and tested using **g++**.

-To ensure dependencies are met you can do something along these lines depending on your distribution (example is for ubuntu like distributions):
+To ensure that dependencies are met you can do something along these lines depending on your distribution (example is for ubuntu like distributions):
 ```
 sudo apt-get update && sudo apt-get install git build-essential cmake